a304215/google_play_crawler/README.md

 # Google Play Crawler

-A crawler that crawls all applications' data from the Google Play and save it to Mongodb.
+A crawler that crawls all applications' data from the Google Play and save it to MongoDB.

-## Dependencies

 ## Requirements
 - Python 3